 Bad spelling bugs me.
-I realise that on Social Media updates are typed fast so typos will happen or words are shortened to fit into 140 characters.
+I realise that on Social Media updates are typed fast so typos will happen or words are shortened to fit.
 Text speak is taking over the wonderful English language and it’s very sad to see.
 I’m often typing faster than my brain is engaging so I know how simply mistakes are made but why shorten a word if you don’t have to?
-One of my jobs is as a Moderator for Bizsugar.com and I read a lot of blogs daily, often seeing poor spelling, and it really doesn’t have to be that way.
+I have been an editor for nearly ten years and often seeing poor spelling by content writers.
+It really doesn’t have to be that way.

 When I was in school, many moons ago, we were taught ways to remember the spellings of words that were spelt similarly but had different meanings.
 I’ve listed a few below plus some of my own inventions to remember a spelling.
 If you have a good dictionary handy you’ll find a great list of words that are commonly confused at the back.